Shenmue III: Gameplay

 Like the previous Shenmue games, the player controls the teenage martial artist Ryo Hazuki, who is searching for his father's killer.
 Most of the game is spent exploring the open world in Guilin, China, searching for clues, examining objects and talking to non-player characters for information.

 The 3D fighting system is similar to the Virtua Fighter series; Ryo can practice moves to increase their power.
 The fighting system was redesigned to make it accessible to less experienced players.
 In quick time events, the player must press the right buttons at the right moment to succeed.
-Ryo can earn money through minigames such as gambling, fishing, woodchopping, and forklift driving, and by selling foraged herbs.
+Ryo can earn money through minigames such as gambling, fishing, wood chopping and forklift driving, and by selling foraged herbs.

 Shenmue III introduces a stamina system, whereby Ryo's hit points (HP) gradually decline as the player explores.
 If his HP drops too low, he loses the ability to sprint while exploring.
 Ryo can restore HP through sleeping and eating.